 In a nutshell, installing and configuring a caching plugin will result in faster page speeds.

-While there are a number of free, premium and freemium caching plugins readily available for download, the members of this episode of Divi Chat recommended the following:
+While there are a number of free, premium and freemium caching plugins readily available for download, our top recommendation for a caching plugin is Divi Rocket.

 Step 5: Set Up A CDN